alibaba/EasyNLP/README.md

 - [小样本学习实践](https://www.yuque.com/easyx/easynlp/vgbopy)
 - API docs: [http://atp-modelzoo-sh.oss-cn-shanghai.aliyuncs.com/release/easynlp/easynlp_docs/html/index.html](http://atp-modelzoo-sh.oss-cn-shanghai.aliyuncs.com/release/easynlp/easynlp_docs/html/index.html)

+# License
+This project licensed under the [Apache License (Version 2.0)](https://github.com/alibaba/EasyCV/blob/master/LICENSE).
+This toolkit also contains some code modified from other repos under other open source licenses.
+See the [NOTICE](https://github.com/alibaba/EasyCV/blob/master/NOTICE) file for more information.

+# ChangeLog

+- EasyNLP v0.0.3 was release in 01/04/2022.
+Please refer to [tag_v0.0.3](https://github.com/alibaba/EasyNLP/releases/tag/v0.0.3) for more details and history.

 # Contact Us

 Scan the following QR codes to join Dingtalk discussion group.
 The group discussions are most in Chinese, but English is also welcomed.